metaborg/spoofax-pie/docs/tutorial/create_language_project.md

 }
 ```

-We explain this configuration with numbered annotations in the above CFG source file:

 1. Spoofax generates a Java class implementing the command boilerplate for you.
 This is the fully qualified Java type we want this command to have.
 Can be omitted to generate a type based on the name of the task definition.
-2. The task definition that the command will execute, which is the `showParsedAst` we defined earlier.
+2. The task definition that the command will execute, which is the `#!cfg showParsedAst` we defined earlier.
 3. The fully qualified Java type of the argument class.
+Can be omitted if the argument class is a nested class named `Args` of the task definition.
 4. The display name of the command.
 5. The optional description of the command.
-6. The optional supported execution types of the command. `Once` indicates a one-shot command, while `Continuous` indicates a command that is executed every time the input file changes.
-Defaults to `[Once, Continuous]`.
+6. The optional supported execution types of the command. `#!cfg Once` indicates a one-shot command, while `#!cfg Continuous` indicates a command that is executed every time the source file changes.
+Defaults to `#!cfg [Once, Continuous]`.
 7. The description of the parameters of the command:
     1. The name of the parameter.
     2. The fully qualified Java of the type of the parameter.
-This must match the type we used in the `HelloWorldShowParsedAst.Args` class before.
+This must match the type we used in the `#!java HelloWorldShowParsedAst.Args` class before.
     3. Whether the parameter is required.
-Defaults to `true`.
+Defaults to `#!cfg true`.
     4. Argument providers for this parameter that attempt to automatically provide a fitting argument.
 When providing an argument fails, the next argument provider in the list will be attempted.

-        Because this argument is a file, we want to try to infer the file from context, so we use `Context(File)`.
+        Because this argument is a file, we want to try to infer the file from context, so we use `#!cfg Context(File)`.
 When we execute this command on a "Hello world" file in the IDE, Spoofax will automatically infer that file as the argument for the parameter.

         Currently, Spoofax does not support running commands in the IDE without an argument provider, so a working argument provider is currently required.